 Converting the workbook to the newest file type

 - The Save As dialog box will appear.
-Select the location where you wish to save the workbook, enter a file name for the presentation and click Save.
+Select the location where you want to save the workbook, enter a file name for the presentation, and click Save.

 Saving a new version of the workbook

 - The workbook will be converted to the newest file type.